 What type of pensions can you transfer to a QROPS?

 These retirement vehicles may be used to receive assets from any UK registered pension scheme, including:

 - Occupational schemes (company pensions)

 - Small Self-administered Pension Schemes (SSAS)

 - Personal Pensions

 UK pension transfers generally take 2-3 months to complete.
 The process begins with the completion of a letter of authority empowering your adviser to request information from the pension provider on current pension benefits and a transfer value.

 Your financial adviser will act as your facilitator during the transfer process.
-This role involves the gathering of necessary information, administration of documentation, and monitoring the progress of the transfer as it is processed by the scheme provider.
+This role involves the gathering of necessary information, administration of documentation, and monitoring the progress of the transfer as the scheme provider processes it.

 Are QROPS Pension Transfers right for everybody?

 In the case of Defined Contribution Schemes, arguments are generally in favour of the transfer of UK pension rights to a QROPS.
-However, the transfer from Defined Benefit Schemes often requires careful scrutiny and consideration before proceeding.
+However, the transfer from Defined Benefit Schemes often requires scrutiny and consideration before proceeding.
 There can indeed be disadvantages as well as advantages in transferring your pension to such a scheme.
 Giving ‘best advice’ involves not just telling you about the benefits on offer, but also warning you of any potential pitfalls.
-This is where our free evaluation service becomes invaluable in helping you source expert advice and guidance.
+Our free pension evaluation service offers you expert advice and guidance.